After Romeo: 2015: Japan Tour and 'THE STORY CONTINUES…'

-2015-2016: Rebranding and the ‘GOOD THINGS’ EP
+2015–2016: Rebranding and the 'GOOD THINGS' EP

 Following the departure of Devin Fox, the group decided to take the time to rebrand themselves.

-The group then released their single, “Where the People Go,” which was a major departure from their usual pop sound.
+The group then released their single, "Where the People Go", which was a major departure from their usual pop sound.
 The song was written by Drew Ryan Scott and Blake English during the writing camp and was eventually presented to the other members.
 It was at this point where the group focused on shifting their sound from generic "bubble-gum" pop music to indie pop with folk and R&B influences.
-The Pop nation tour served as a taste of their new sound going forward, as they performed remixes of their songs “Free Fall,” “Love on Lock,” as well as a new song called “Handmade.”
+The Pop nation tour served as a taste of their new sound going forward, as they performed remixes of their songs "Free Fall", "Love on Lock", as well as a new song called "Handmade".

-After the Pop Nation tour completed its run, the group became part of Macy’s iHeartRadio Rising Star campaign, which featured 25 artists that had the opportunity to win the chance to open the 2016 iHeartRadio Music Festival in Las Vegas.
-After Romeo took this opportunity to announce their new EP: “Good Things.”
-The group’s new sound was more mature and aesthetically pleasing compared to their original boyband image.
+After the Pop Nation tour completed its run, the group became part of Macy's iHeartRadio Rising Star campaign, which featured 25 artists that had the opportunity to win the chance to open the 2016 iHeartRadio Music Festival in Las Vegas.
+After Romeo took this opportunity to announce their new EP: "Good Things".
+The group's new sound was more mature and aesthetically pleasing compared to their original boyband image.
 Drew Ryan Scott claimed that the group had already recorded enough material to complete an entire album but opted to distribute an EP first to test the waters.

-Their first single, “Convenience” took a giant leap into the band’s maturity from a production, vocal, and lyrical perspective.
-The song itself caused a major stir within the industry as some of the biggest pop stars were competing to make “Convenience” their own.
-The “Good Things” EP was critically acclaimed and had positive reviews – showing that the group had a bright future ahead of them.
+Their first single, "Convenience" took a giant leap into the band's maturity from a production, vocal, and lyrical perspective.
+The song itself caused a major stir within the industry as some of the biggest pop stars were competing to make "Convenience" their own.
+The "Good Things" EP was critically acclaimed and had positive reviews – showing that the group had a bright future ahead of them.

 The group partnered up with Samsung to star in a world-wide commercial promoting the Samsung Galaxy S7 – which included a VR headset feature.
 After Romeo was featured on Billboard as well as the AOL Build Series.

-2017: Disbanding
+2017: Disbanding and the Devin Fox allegations

-The group disbanded in 2017 with no formal announcement.
+On September 7, 2017, Devin Fox filed a lawsuit via the Los Angeles Superior Court against the entire group (including their label 4SOUND) – alleging everything from sexual battery and harassment to emotional distress and negligence.